Chief of Police

 Chief Blanchard leverages technology to both improve policing and secure and strengthen close community partnerships.
 Additionally, he designed, created, and continues to maintain this website (police.aptx.gov).

-Chief Blanchard holds an associate’s degree from Del Mar College and a bachelor’s from Tarleton State University in Criminal Justice Administration.
+Chief Blanchard holds an associate’s degree from Del Mar College, a bachelor’s from Tarleton State University in Criminal Justice Administration, and a Master’s Degree in Criminal Justice.
 Chief Blanchard has an open-door policy when it comes to serving the public, so feel free to drop on in or email him your questions, concerns, or comments.